Mohit-Kucheriya/Web_Development/GITHUB/notes.md

    i. git config --global user.email "Your Email" - sets the email of the user.

    j. .gitignore - a file that specifies intentionally untracked files that git should ignore.
 The file name environments variable and this file holds the sensitive information like passwords, API keys, etc.

    k. cat .gitconfig - shows the details of the git configuration.

+   l. git branch - shows the branches of the repository.

+5. How to create a branch, switch to a branch, and delete a branch?

+   a. git branch <branch-name> - creates a new branch.

+   b. git checkout <branch-name> - switches to the specified branch.

+   c. git branch -d <branch-name> - deletes the specified branch.

+   d. git switch <branch-name> - switches to the specified branch.

+6. Shortcuts -

+   a. git add . - adds all changes to the staging area.

+   b. git checkout -b <branch-name> - creates a new branch and switches to it.

+7. What is git conflict?
+   Answer - git conflict occurs when the same file is modified in two different branches.
+The file is modified in both the branches, and git cannot decide which change to keep.
+To resolve the conflict, you need to manually edit the file to remove the conflict.